Rio Hondo College logo

 Transfers to: UC, CSU

 This lecture course examines the history of photography from its invention in the 1830s to the present.
-The technological development, social role, and aesthetic possibilities of photography will be discussed in relation to major historical, art historical, cultural, and political influences.
-This course is appropriate for all students interested in photography, art, and art history and culture and for those seeking to fulfill the general education requirement for Fine Arts and Humanities, as well as Studio Art majors and Art History majors.
+The technological development, social role, and aesthetic possibilities of photography are discussed in relation to major historical, art historical, cultural, and political influences.
+This course is appropriate for all students interested in photography, art, and art history and culture, students seeking to fulfill the General Education requirement in arts, and studio art and art history majors.

 ART 115 - The Art of Film (3.0 units)